artkula/fortran-datetime-utils/README.md

-# Improved Fortran Date/Time Utility
+# Fortran Date/Time Utilities

-This is an enhanced version of the original Fortran date/time utility program.
-It provides more robust date and time handling with additional features.
+A comprehensive Fortran module for handling date and time operations with robust error handling and formatting capabilities.

 ## Features